-People use Google across different devices.
-This guide to ads in Google Ads will help you factor in this cross-device behaviour.
+People use Google across different devices in all sorts of contexts.
+This guide to Search ads will help you create messaging that reflects your brand.

 Create ad text that appeals to users across devices